Military Secretary (Sri Lanka)

 Military Secretary is a senior position in the General Staff of the Sri Lanka Army, the post is held by a senior officer of the Major General rank.
 The Military Secretary's Branch is responsible for handling all matters pertaining to officers such as promotions, postings and discipline of the Sri Lanka Army.
-The current Military Secretary is Maj Gen W R P de Silva USP ndu IG.
-He assumed office on April 11th, 2019.
+The current Military Secretary is Major General S.W.M Fernando WWV RWP RSP VSV USP ndc psc.
+He assumed office on December 21, 2022.